The Early Years Foundation Stage

 Recognise that all children have, from birth, a need to develop learning through interaction with people and exploration of the world around them.

-Informs and develops practice whilst ackknowledging that working with babies and children is a complex, challenging and demanding task
+Informs and develops practice whilst acknowledging that working with babies and children is a complex, challenging and demanding task.

 How the Framework is organised

-The Framework takes as its focus The Child and steers away from subjects, specific areas of experience and distinct curriculum headings.
-It identifies four Principles which celebrate the skill and competence of babies and young children.
+The Framework identifies four Principles which celebrate the skill and competence of babies and young children.
 It highlights the interrelation between growth, learning, development and the environment in which they are cared for and educated.

 These four ‘Principles’ are :